This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

-• Use a recommended insect repellent containing either Picaridin, DEET, PMD or OLE (oil of lemon eucalyptus), IR3535 or 2-undecanone3
+• Use a recommended insect repellent containing either Picaridin, DEET, PMD or OLE (oil of lemon eucalyptus), IR3535 or 2-undecanone4

 • Check every day for ticks on yourself, children and pets.
 Carefully remove any that you find using a tick remover or tweezers.
 Gently grip the tick as close to the skin as possible and pull it upwards without twisting or crushing.
-Then wash your skin with water and soap or an antiseptic.4
+Then wash your skin with water and soap or an antiseptic.6

 Ready to get started?
 Check now for your nearest travel health clinic.

-Get vaccinations and friendly advice from the UK's largest network of travel clinics*.
+Get friendly advice from the UK's largest network of travel clinics*.

 * This list is not exhaustive and other travel health providers are available.